capturethefoundry/foundry1/README.md

 - https://github.com/foundry-rs/foundry/blob/master/foundryup/README.md
 - https://github.com/foundry-rs/foundry/tree/master

+## How to Start
+- Make sure you have foundry installed on your system
+- Clone the repository
+- Run the command "forge test".
+The command should result in many passing tests.
+- In every module, there are some tasks to complete.
+Code your solution in the test function inside each module.
+- Run the command that is given right at the end of every module.
+Your test should match the task requirements.

 ## Explanation
-Once again, this course is meant to be interactive.
-In every module (the modules are found in the test folder), there will be 4 guidelines: Task, Reference, Hints, Test.
+In every module (the modules are found in the test folder), there will be 4 guidelines: Task, Reference, Hint, Test.
 Try your best to complete the task in every module.
-Instead of giving you the answer, I have provided some links under the reference tab so that you can find the answer yourself.
+If you find yourself stuck, try to read the references properly.
+The answer should be there.
 If the references are not enough, you can google the answer or look at the hints given.

 I will be providing a solution repo and also a video walkthrough in the future so that you can double check your answers.